 Becoming a mother in 2020 took on a whole new meaning to so many women of the world.
 With global chaos ensuing, incompetency leading the way, and drastic changes taking place in hospitals, giving birth during this time meant...well, we aren't sure.
-Many women took the challenge head-on, accepting that their new normal, no matter how different from the stories they've always heard, were just that: their new normal.
+Many women took the challenge head-on, accepting that their new normal, no matter how different from the stories they've always heard, was just that: their new normal.

-From baby showers that were masked and mobile, to having a q-tip shoved up your nose multiple times a month, adjusting took its damn time.
+From baby showers that were masked and mobile, to having a Q-tip shoved up your nose multiple times a month, adjusting took its damn time.
 And a year later, we're all still adjusting.

 Here are the beautiful stories that we heard: